BioinfoMachineLearning/PSBench/README.md

 python scripts/evaluate_QA.py --input_dir ./Predictions/CASP16_community_dataset/ --native_dir $DATADIR/Quality_Scores/ --true_score_field tmscore_mmalign
 ```

-## IIII.
+## IV.
 Scripts to generate labels for a new benchmark dataset
 Users can use the tools in PSBench to create their own benchmark dataset.
 Following are the prerequisites to generate the labels for a new benchmark dataset:
 ### Data:
 - Predicted protein complex structures (structural models)